Cognitive Behavioral Therapy

 If you are struggling with negative thought patterns, you may also experience feelings of anxiety and depression.
 These feelings often result in behaviors like avoiding social situations and neglecting your responsibilities.
 In that case, you may turn to alcohol or drug abuse to numb those negative feelings.

 During treatment, your CBT therapist helps you identify the underlying thought patterns that contribute to your substance abuse.
 Following this, your therapist will provide advice on how to challenge your thoughts.
-Your therapist will also teach you CBT techniques to help you cope when faced with an anxiety-provoking situation or other negative emotions.
+Your therapist will also teach you a coping strategy to help when faced with an anxiety-provoking situation or other negative emotions.

 CBT Techniques